tess-atlas/tess_atlas_pipeline/README.md

 - On the remote (where jobs will run), add the public keys to your ~/.ssh/authorized_keys like so
 ```
-restrict,command="<jc-working-directory>/bin/job-controller" <main-job-controller-publickey>
+restrict,command="<jc-working-directory>/bin/tess-job-controller" <main-job-controller-publickey>
 restrict,command="<jc-working-directory>/bin/rrsync -ro <jc-working-directory>/jobs" <rsync-publickey>
 ```
 where `<jc-working-directory>` is the path you've chosen for your job controller to work in.

-The `job-controller` should be a wrapper script that handles and sanitizes commands+arguments you wish to run on the remote.
+The `tess-job-controller` should be a wrapper script that handles and sanitizes commands+arguments you wish to run on the remote.

 `rrsync` you can get from the rsync github page.
 You should probably download the version that matches the rsync version on your remote machine.
 Check this by doing `rsync --version`.